COMMENT: Sancho exit places black mark against Guardiola and City

 Written by Simon Austin — September 1, 2017

-BORUSSIA DORTMUND didn’t make vague promises about Jadon Sancho getting a chance at some point in the future, nor complain he had played only meaningless Under-23 games.
+BORUSSIA DORTMUND didn’t make vague promises about Jadon Sancho getting a chance at some point in the future, nor complain about him having only played 'meaningless' Under-23 games.

-Instead, they handed him the number 7 shirt vacated by Ousmane Dembele and declared him one of the finest talents in Europe.
+Instead, they handed him the number seven shirt vacated by Ousmane Dembele and declared him one of the finest talents in Europe.

 “We are very pleased Jadon Sancho, who is one of the greatest talents in European football, will definitely play at BVB,” said Sporting Director Michael Zorc.

 Sancho was involved in more goals - scoring five and assisting five others - than any other player at the European Under-17 Championships as England reached the final.
 His outstanding performances led to him being named the tournament's Golden Player, following in the footsteps of Toni Kroos, Cesc Fabregas and Wayne Rooney.

 The 17-year-old has exceptional balance, mesmerising feet and is devastating in one-on-one situations.
 He is right-footed but usually plays on the left and likes to slalom inside, evoking memories of Robert Pires.

 No young player who is yet to make a first-team appearance can be declared a dead cert - but Dortmund believe their £8m acquisition is as close as you'll get.
 His exit from the Etihad places a big black mark against the philosophy of both Pep Guardiola and Manchester City.

 When Guardiola arrived at City last July he said: “I grew up in one of the most important academies in the world, in Barcelona, where the Academy and the young, talented players are so, so important.
 One of the reasons I decide to come here to Manchester City is because I knew how good they are working in the Academy and with the young players.